 Let’s look at some Facebook ad revenue statistics to kickstart this journey.

 Amazing Facebook Ad Revenue Statistics

-- 54% of marketers point at Facebook as the most important social media for their strategies
+- 67% of marketers cite Facebook as the most important social media for their strategies.

 You’d be mad to not pay attention to those numbers.
 Especially if you’re a marketer, they might give you vital insight into your next strategy.